jcornaz/nu_plugin_from_beancount/README.md

   transpose currency value | update value { -($in.value) } | transpose -ird
 }

-# Complete transactions that are not explitly balanced, so that all transactions balances
+# Complete transactions that are not explitly balanced, so that all transactions balance
 def "bean resolve txn" [] {
   each {|row|
     if $row.directive != "txn" { $row } else {